Tati20h/pharma/README.md

 The base data gets from: [The openFDA API](https://open.fda.gov/apis/)

+Note: The maximum limit allowed is 100 for any single Application Programming Interface call.

 ### Build Project

 To in install dependencies and build project you can run: